 Essential Questions Courses and College Preparation

-Courses focus around big questions that encourage students to create new knowledge, practice relevant skills and take action.
+Courses focus on big questions that encourage students to create new knowledge, practice relevant skills, and take action.

-What does it mean to be a storyteller?
+What does it mean to be “good” at math?

 The Future is Now